Two Heavyweight Oscar Contenders

 See them and see why.

-2 responses to “Two Heavyweight Oscar Contenders”
+2 thoughts on “Two Heavyweight Oscar Contenders”

 1. Based on your usually reliable recommendations, I’ll go see both of these films.
 For what it’s worth, I’m a big fan of Mila Kunis.
 She was fabulous, for example, in “Forgetting Sarah Marshall,” a film that I never tire of seeing when he appears on TV.
 She’s sexy and funny.
 Has a dark-eyed, camera-loves-her-look not unlike the one Natalie Woods had.